 Wheaton shot .484 from the field to Linfield's .360 during the first half.

 The swings of momentum evened out in the second half with both teams scoring 34 points.
 The closest Linfield came to catching Wheaton was when Maltman cut up the floor for a layup with 7:08 on the clock, cutting the margin to 15.

 Grace McMillan contributed five points off the bench for the ‘Cats in the second half and grabbed two rebounds.
-Catie Mets had seven points, three assists and one steal while rookie Quincey Gibson (So., Issaquah, Wash) scored eight points and collared four rebounds during her collegiate debut
+Catie Mets had seven points, three assists and one steal while rookie Quincey Gibson (Jr., Issaquah, Wash.) scored eight points and collared four rebounds during her collegiate debut